Tetovo Fortress

 In 1922, a new church dedicated to Saint Athanasius was built on the foundations of the medieval one.

+On March 21, 2001, NLA insurgents invaded the fortress.
+The fortress was retaken by Macedonian forces 5 days later, on March 26.

 A monument commemorating the National Liberation War, designed by Bogdan Bogdanović, was erected beneath the fortress.
+The memorial was destroyed a few days later.

 Excavation and restoration work occurred at the fortress from 2008 to 2012, alongside reconstruction of the Church of Saint Athanasius.
 From 2001 until this reconstruction, the church had been stolen from about five times.